Saturday 2nd November 2019 10:00 – 16:00

 Drake House, 44 St Georges Road, London SW19 4ED

-Workshop cost: £125 + booking fee / 20% discount + booking fee for Wimbledon Guild counsellors ONLY you must purchase your ticket via your Wimbledon Guild email address / Limited Early-bird discount of 15% + booking fee available until 7th August 2019 or until sold out
+Workshop cost: £125 + booking fee / 20% discount + booking fee for Wimbledon Guild counsellors ONLY you must purchase your ticket via your Wimbledon Guild email address / 20% discount for trainee counsellors*/ Limited Early-bird discount of 15% + booking fee available until 7th August 2019 or until sold out

 Current issues such as global political instability, climate change, and Brexit lead to increased levels of anxiety and confusion.
 Both pundits and experts constantly remind us that 'we are in an entirely novel set of circumstances wherein we can assume nothing and cannot rely on past solutions.'
 The disturbing degree of unease and confusion being felt by many - not least, our clients - highlights the extent to which an unwanted and undesirable uncertainty permeates throughout our lives.